mashal02/CAO_project/README.md

 ```
 ### Future Scope for Improvement:
 Adding LED's that blink upon triggers, and adding a buzzer alarm that sounds when someone opens the switch.
+I would like to add the functionality that the pictyre of the intruder is captured as well and is sent along with the email as an attachment.
+For that, an esp32CAM would be required.